Gackpoid: Development

 Gackpoid was developed by Internet Co., Ltd. using Yamaha Corporation's Vocaloid 2 synthesizer software as their first venture into the voice synthesizer industry.
 The initial version was released on July 31, 2008.
 The name "Gackpoid", meaning "Gackt-like Vocaloid", was chosen by Gackt himself during the voice recording process.
 Camui Gackpo, the software's mascot, was designed by manga artist Kentaro Miura (notable for manga Berserk) and chosen by Internet Co. from a pool of several competing designs.

-His vocals were one of the Vocaloid 2 male vocals which was used in reference to the creation of VY2.
+His vocals were one of the Vocaloid 2 male vocals, which were used in the creation of VY2.

 Additional software

 V3 Gackpoid, an update to the original Gackpoid using the Vocaloid 3 synthesizer software, was released on July 13, 2012.
 It was released as a package with three different vocal tones: Native (the basic voice), Power, and Whisper.

 On July 25, 2013, Internet Co., Ltd. announced that Mac OS X versions of all of their software, including Gackpoid, were in development using the Vocaloid Editor for Cubase NEO software for Macintosh.
 The OS X versions were rolled out as a free download for all registered users in October 2013, though Internet Co. advised users to choose only one version—Mac or Windows—due to only one license being available per user.

 On December 2, 2014, Noboru Murakami, president of Internet Co., Ltd., stated that an update of Gackpoid from Vocaloid 3 to Vocaloid 4 was forthcoming, but declined to specify release dates or schedules.
 Gackpoid V4, an update to the voice library using the Vocaloid 4 synthesizer software, was released on April 30, 2015.
 It added growl samples to each of the three voice banks and contained general improvements to the V3 program.

-Both Vocaloid 3 (once imported into the newer engine) and Vocaloid 4 versions of the software have access to the new Vocaloid 4 "Cross-Synthesis" system, though the vocals can only cross with their respect engine versions.
+Both Vocaloid 3 (once imported into the newer engine) and Vocaloid 4 versions of the software have access to the new Vocaloid 4 "Cross-Synthesis" system, though the vocals can only cross with their respective engine versions.

 Noboru had expressed hope to one day make a Gackpoid English.
 He noted, however, English vocals could only occur if they were profitable.

 V3 Gackpoid and VY2v3 were also the focus of vol.4 of the Vocaloid-P data series.